reckertz/re-klima/README.md

 - leaflet and open street map
 - heatmaps by world, climate-zones, continents

-Special focus on timeshift functions to analyse astronomic "years" and lunar "months".
+Special focus on timeshift functions to analyze astronomic "years" and lunar "months".

 ## Status

-in preparation
+WIP - Work in Progress

 ## Details